iterative/gto/README.md

 all).
 This resembles Kanban workflow, when you "move" your artifact version from one column ("stage-1") to another ("stage-2").
 This is how MLFlow and some other Model Registries work.

-To enable this workflow, you need to supply the `--vs` and `--av` arguments to `gto show` command.
-Other commands behave the same way regardless of the approach you choose.

 </details>